RSAlperen/Documents/MQTT/2 - Publish & Subscribe.md

 Another thing that should be mentioned is that MQTT is especially easy to use on the client-side.
 Most pub/sub systems have the logic on the broker-side, but MQTT is really the essence of pub/sub when using a client library and that makes it a light-weight protocol for small and constrained devices.

 **MQTT uses subject-based filtering of messages.
 Every message contains a topic (subject)** that the broker can use to determine whether a subscribing client gets the message or not.
-See part 5 of MQTT Essentials to learn more about the concept of topics.
-If desired, you can also set up content-based filtering with the HiveMQ MQTT broker and our custom extension system.

 To handle the challenges of a pub/sub system, **MQTT has three Quality of Service (QoS) levels.** You can easily specify that a message gets successfully delivered from the client to the broker or from the broker to a client.
 However, there is the chance that nobody subscribes to the particular topic.
 If this is a problem, the broker must know how to handle the situation.
 You can have the broker take action or simply log every message into a database for historical analyses.
 To keep the hierarchical topic tree flexible, it is important to design the topic tree very carefully and leave room for future use cases. **If you follow these strategies, MQTT is perfect for production setups.**